Using Python and LangChain

 This program will use LangChain to invoke (call) the OpenAI LLM and print the response.

-The phrase "What is Neo4j?" is passed to the LLM.
-Run the program and observe the response.
+The phrase "What is Neo4j?" is passed to the LLM and the response is printed.

 You should see something similar to: